bizmonger/Nikeza/README.md

-# Nikeza
+pen# Nikeza

 Streamline all links from articles, videos, podcasts, and answered questions from a content provider onto one platform for others to subscribe to.

 # Compiling
 1. Bring up the termininal within your IDE.
 2. Enter the following: "cd Client"
-3. Install decencies: "yarn install && yarn build"
+3. Install dependencies: "yarn install && yarn build"
 3. Start live reloading server: "yarn live"
 4. Observe a web server gets spun up.